archo5/dato-format/README.md

 - your data has more structures than numbers
 	- While this format can easily store lots of numbers fairly efficiently, it will not be as efficient if there are lots of generic arrays and maps instead.

-Some tradeoffs however may be explored in the future (including finding ways to make the format more friendly to compression, possibly at the cost of a short pre-pass).

 ## Which configuration of the format should I use?

-These configurations tend not to significantly affect the reading speed or the compressed size of the files so unless something specific is being done, it probably won't matter.
+These configurations tend not to significantly affect the reading speed or the compressed size of the files so unless something specific is being done (heavy use of specific types), it probably won't matter.

 Therefore, configuration 0 with alignment and key sorting is the usual suggestion as well as the default one - it favors performance and compatibility without limiting usability and inspectability.